NeonDemon88/Tico-Tower/README.md

 # Tico-Tower
-Responsive webpages, created using HTML5, CSS, jQuery and jQueryMobile.
+Responsive webpages, created with HTML5, CSS, jQuery and jQueryMobile.
 See what the page looks like, when rendered (works best with Chrome): http://tinyurl.com/TicoTower.

 <b>!HOX!